 Engineering students can experience the workplace throughout their course of study.
 You may choose subjects which take you into the field, place you in industry or offer internships.
 Industry Based Learning (IBL) involves working full or part time in industry as part of your degree program and plays a valuable role in preparing for graduate employment.
 Placement is incorporated into a unit of study and credited towards your degree.

 Deakin University offers scholarships for academic excellence, access and equity, accommodation and Aboriginal and Torres Strait Islanders, ensuring higher education is accessible for all members of the community.

-Scholarships in the Faculty of Science, Engineering and Built Environment for engineering students include the IGNITED (Initiative for a Girls' Network in Information Technology and Engineering @ Deakin) Scholarship and the Barwon Water Civil Engineering Scholarship.
+Scholarships in the Faculty of Science, Engineering and Built Environment for engineering students include the IGNITED Scholarships and the AusNet Services Women in Power Engineering Scholarship.

 We focus on the employability of our graduates and the future needs of industry.
 We aim for our graduates to be well-rounded engineers with significant exposure to professional engineering practices and able to meet future challenges caused by climate change and sustainability issues.

 Deakin's undergraduate engineering honours courses are also accredited by Engineers Australia, giving our degrees international recognition, allowing graduates to practise as professional engineers in many countries around the world.

 Deakin's Bachelor of Engineering is accredited by Engineers Australia, which gives the degree international recognition, allowing graduates to practise as a professional engineer in many countries around the world.